kka01/gorequest/README.md

 resp, err := client.Do(req)
 ```

-Why make things ugly while you can just do it as follows:
+Why make things ugly while you can just do it as follows in the simplest way possible:

 ```go
 request := gorequest.New()